lemonCMS/redux-form-generator/README.md

         Authorization: 'Bearer ' + token
       },
       multi_selection: false,
+      hideOnStatic: true <-- Show the element only when in edit mode
-      hideOnStatic: true <-- This will hide this element when the form is rendered with the static option },
+      showOnStatic: true <-- Show the element only when in static mode },
     {
       name: 'initials',